TT159/EC601-Full-Project/Project3/Unit Test for Project2/readme.md

 We expect that the program to report an error because all searched tweets will be sorted in a JSON file, and we only allow one Twitter ID to be searched at a time for ease of differentiation.

 ### Second example
-In test_wrong_TwitterIDs.py, we try to test that what if the user enter the wrong Twitter ID which is not exist or the user input nothing.</br>
+In test_wrong_TwitterIDs.py, we try to test that what if the user enter the wrong Twitter ID which is not exist.</br>
 We ecpect that the program to report an error that it can not found the ID.